35 Incredible Things to Do in Antigua Guatemala and Surroundings + Travel Tips

 1. Visit the local market

 There I found great stuff for my trip.
 You need to have a lot of patience, and you may find great bargains.
-Especially if you decide to climb to any of the volcanos but you don’t have the equipment, here is where you should look.
+Especially if you decide to climb to any of the volcanoes but you don’t have the equipment, here is where you should look.

-Market days are Monday, Thursday, and Saturday but it’s open every day from 8 to 5.
-So if you don’t like crowded places you should go on a different day.
+Market days are Monday, Thursday, and Saturday, but it’s open every day from 8 to 5.
+So if you don’t like crowded places, you should go on a different day.

-Insider tip – On the way to Antigua ask your driver to stop at a TIGO shop and buy a local SIM card.
+Insider tip – On the way to Antigua, ask your driver to stop at a TIGO shop and buy a local SIM card.
 Read my post to understand why it’s useful.

 2. Walk around the historical center

-Amongst the most iconic places to check out:
+Amongst the best places to check out:

-- Santa Catalina Arch
+• Santa Catalina Arch

-- La Merced Church
+• La Merced Church (Iglesia de la Merced)

-- The Santa Clara Convent
+• The Santa Clara Convent

-- San Francisco el Grande Sanctuary (San Francisco Church)
+• San Francisco el Grande Sanctuary (San Francisco Church)

-- The old cathedral
+• The old cathedral

-- Tanque la Union (The old public washhouse)
+• Tanque la Union (The old public washhouse)

 3. Free Walking tours

-After exploring the city on your own I would suggest you book a free walking tour with an expert local guide.
-I have booked through a free tours site and I grew fond of the guide, Pablo, a young and knowledgeable historian so passionate about his country.
+After exploring the city on your own, I would suggest you book a free walking tour with an expert local guide.
+I have booked through a free tours site and I grew fond of the guide, Pablo, a young and knowledgeable historian, so passionate about his country.

 4. Old Churches tour